Barsanuphius: Spiritual direction through letters

 Barsanuphius and John were sought to provide advice and spiritual direction by a diverse group of people.
 These included other hermits, priests, bishops and monks (including Dorotheus of Gaza) as well as lay persons of various professions.
 As such, they continued the tradition of spiritual direction that flourished in the deserts of Egypt, Palestine and Syria and in which a person attached themselves as to a spiritual father who had attained a sufficient level of spiritual discernment.
 This spiritual director was responsible for the soul of the disciple and supported him through prayer and practical advice whereas the disciple was expected to open his heart to his spiritual father and heed his advice.

 Barsanuphius and John corresponded with their disciples through letters transmitted by Seridus and Dorotheus, with around 850 letters surviving (of which Barsanuphius wrote around 400).
 In these letters, they answered all kind of queries by their disciples, from small practicalities to deeply theological topics.
 Though Barsanuphius and John acted as a unified partnership and rebuked those that tried to pose the same question to each Old Men expecting different answers, their distinct personalities and epistographical style are preserved in the letters.
 Barsanuphius' letters reveal a strong, supportive and warm personality and his style is clear, prayerful and undeterred by issues.

 In their letters, the Bible is often adapted allegorically and spiritually in order to respond to the needs of each individual.
-Having observed the Origenist controvery and the dangers that come with speculative exegesis of the Bible, they considered the understanding of it a lifelong exercise to be conducted with discernment and often took an anagogical approach to Scripture.
+Having observed the Origenist controversy and the dangers that come with speculative exegesis of the Bible, they considered the understanding of it a lifelong exercise to be conducted with discernment and often took an anagogical approach to Scripture.
 Barsanuphius and John also evoked frequently the Sayings of the Desert Fathers and were also familiar with the writings of Basil the Great and Origen.
 Though Barsanuphius refrained from condemning Origenism, he disagreed firmly with the idea that it is possible to achieve spiritual knowledge (gnosis) as a reward for an ascetic life and thought it dangerous for monks to live as if that was possible.
 In general, Barsanuphius and John were averse to give precise prescriptions about progress in spiritual life and did not order their disciples to perform specific number of penitential acts but rather encouraged them to practice the virtues opposing the vices or temptations that afflicted them.